skubed0007/nasembler/Infos_MD/ASSEMBLER_PIPELINE.md

 #### Multi-Pass Parsing

-NASembler uses a multi-pass approach to parsing:
+nasembler uses a multi-pass approach to parsing:

 1. **Label Collection Pass**: Scans for label definitions and builds a symbol table
 2. **Statement Parsing Pass**: Parses tokens into structured AST statements